Sitting Risks: A Person Who Sits For Long Hours Should See This

 When muscles relax, they take up very little glucose from the blood, raising your risk of type 2 diabetes (5).

-NOTE: Long-period can result in changes in the body’s metabolism, including insulin resistance, which can lead to type II diabetes.
+NOTE: Long periods can result in changes in the body’s metabolism, including insulin resistance, and lead to type II diabetes.

-In one study where the effects of bed rest were observed for only 5 days. the result was an increase in insulin resistance which is a precursor to diabetes.
+One study showed that people rest for only 5 days. the result was an increase in insulin resistance which led to diabetes.

-Also, studies suggest that reducing the sound of time it takes to sit or lie down and daily 1-hour exercise may help prevent the development of the condition of type II diabetes.
+Also, studies suggest that sitting or lying down along with daily 1-hour exercise may help prevent diabetes.

-Learn More About – Natural Ways To Prevent Pre-Diabetes And Diabetes
+Learn – Natural Ways To Prevent Pre-Diabetes And Diabetes

 7. Weak EyeSight